What Is SQL Server?

 If you are new to SQL Server and T-SQL, here is what you need to know to get started.

-To start using T-SQL you need access to a SQL Server and a client tool.
-There are three ways to access a SQL server:
+To start using T-SQL and to follow along with the lessons in this book, you need access to a SQL Server and a client tool.
+There are three ways to access a server:

 The best option is to download and install SQL Server on your own Windows computer.